 7) Will I have queer people around me where I serve?

-It depends on where you serve as to how many openly LGBTQIA+ identifying people will be around you.
-There may be other LGBTQIA+ Volunteers in your cohort, but you may not see them often or live nearby.
+It depends on where you serve as to how many openly LGBTQI+ identifying people will be around you.
+There may be other LGBTQI+ Volunteers in your cohort, but you may not see them often or live nearby.
 Many Volunteers serve in rural communities.
-If there is an LGBTQIA+ community in your country of service, the majority of its members probably live in and around major cities.
-If you serve in a country where same-sex relationships are deemed unlawful or immoral, you may be the only person at your site who openly identifies as LGBTQIA+, or you may not be able to openly identify and have a hard time finding others with similar identities.
+If there is an LGBTQI+ community in your country of service, the majority of its members probably live in and around major cities.
+If you serve in a country where same-sex relationships are deemed unlawful or immoral, you may be the only person at your site who openly identifies as LGBTQI+, or you may not be able to openly identify and have a hard time finding others with similar identities.
 That may also be the case in a country that is less restrictive.

 Volunteers also often create formal and informal support groups at their post.

 People with LGBTQI+ identities face discrimination around the world.
 The levels of discrimination in Peace Corps host countries vary greatly.
 The Peace Corps actively supports Volunteers and staff of all genders and sexual orientations, and encourages Volunteers to serve as allies to their fellow Volunteers in all aspects.
 However, LGBTQI+ Volunteers will likely have to practice discretion.
 Although sexual and gender minorities exist in many countries we support, same-sex relationships may be considered immoral by some people.